Alberta

 - A visit to Banff National Park – Canada’s first established national park.

-- A sampling of the vast trail network in the mountain town Canmore.
+- A sampling of the vast trail network in the picturesque mountain town Canmore.

 - A sampling of Blackie, Stavely, Milo and other hamlets of the Alberta flatlands

 - A sampling of the vast trail system in Cypress Hills Provincial Park.
 This is the first interprovincial park in Canada.
-The Cypress Hills Interprovincial Park, “Island in the sky”, offers towering hills, lush forest and fescue prairie provide breathtaking views.
+The Cypress Hills Interprovincial Park, “Island in the sky”, offers towering hills, lush forest, fescue prairie, and breathtaking views.
 It is also one of the largest Dark Sky Preserves in the world.
 Consider it an oasis in the middle of the huge, dry prairie land.

 Need to Know: